Skip to main content

 Filters

-- Reject → the row moves to History with your decision noted.
-The relevant agent reads the rejection signal back into the Brain so it adjusts future proposals.
+• Reject → the row moves to History with your decision noted.
+Add an optional note explaining why — it’s sent back to the agent so it can re-propose, and recorded with the decision.
+The agent reads the rejection signal into the Brain so it adjusts future proposals.

 Inbox is not where you go to inspect work that’s already running.
 For that, head to the relevant Work surface (Ads, Sales, etc.) or the History audit timeline.